 Buttermere (the lake) offers one of the best round-the-lake walks in the Lake District.
 The walk is relatively easy and level with a great 'reward for effort' ratio.
 The views mean that your photos make it look like you've been somewhere much more rugged.
+NB The footbridge is closed until mid August, a diversion in place - keep your eyes peeled for signs.

 The most popular view is looking down the lake towards Fleetwith Pike, which drops in a near vertical cliff down from the summit towards the infamous Honister Pass of 'Tour of Britain' fame.
 The lush green fields beside the lake nestle beneath a lowering natural amphitheatre of black rock where Fleetwith meets Haystacks - Alfred Wainwright's favourite fell.